deaktator/deaktator.github.io/_posts/2019-03-06-the-error-in-the-comparator.md

 ## Author's Note

 There may be nothing especially novel in this article.
-There are no proofs of correctness, merely evidence supporting the existence of flaws in the cross validation routines in scikit-learn.
+There are no proofs of correctness, merely evidence in the form of tests supporting the existence of flaws in the cross validation routines in scikit-learn.

 ## License